Notifications

 2019

-The Higher Shari’ah Authority (“HSA”) was established, and its Members appointed, in line with resolutions enacted by the UAE Cabinet.
-Decretal Federal Law No. (14) of 2018, regarding the CBUAE and the organisation of financial institutions and activities, reaffirmed HSA’s establishment and provided further details of its mandate.
+The Higher Shari’ah Authority (“HSA”) was established, and its Members appointed, in accordance with resolutions enacted by the UAE Cabinet.
+Decretal Federal Law No. (14) of 2018, regarding the Central Bank and organisation of financial institutions and activities and its amendments, reaffirmed HSA’s establishment and provided further details of its mandate.
+The law includes the obligations and responsibilities of the HSA, which aims to standardize and harmonize practice within the Islamic finance industry, aligning them with internationally- recognized Shari’ah standards and widely-recognized practices through collaboration with relevant stakeholders.
+The HSA’s goal is to support the creation of a robust infrastructure that enables further development of the UAE’s Islamic finance industry, and advances the UAE’s vision in becoming an internationally-recognized hub for Islamic finance.

 Discover More